hwang2409/nfl/README.md

   - 0.0 = 50/50 (low confidence, probability near 0.5)
   - 1.0 = Very confident (probability near 0 or 1)
   - Calculated as: `abs(probability - 0.5) * 2`
-  - Note: Due to uncertainty dampening, confidence rarely exceeds 0.7-0.8
+  - Note: Probabilities are clipped to [0.05, 0.95] range to prevent impossible values, so max confidence is ~0.9

 ### Interpreting Results